saltstack/salt/doc/ref/states/requisites.rst

 The ``require_in`` requisite is the literal reverse of ``require``.
 If a state declaration needs to be required by another state declaration then require_in can accommodate it.
-Therefore, these two sls files would be same in the end:
+Therefore, these two sls files would be the same in the end:

 Using ``require``